- About SPD

 What is a virtual run?

 A virtual run is like a regular run where participants can run at any time and anywhere while tracking their their run with an app.
 The run is virtual in name only, as to participate, participants still have to complete the event during the event date and comply with other terms and conditions of the event.
-Once the run is completed, participants will receive medals and tokens of appreciation and may also enter themselves for any contests related to the event.
+Once the run is completed, participants will receive medals may also enter themselves for any contests related to the event.

 When is the run?

 It will be held from 24 November 2017 (0:00am) – 10 December 2017 (23:59pm) GMT+08 whereas registration will close on 8 December 2017 (23:59) GMT+08.